by Victor Sesma

 They are sometimes more flexible on timetables, being able to adapt the schedule to big groups of people or offer different bundle activities such as Tabarca transport + lunch, Tabarca transport + snorkelling, etc

 The tickets can be booked on their websites or at Santa Pola port.
-Here is a list of some of the speed bouts companies:
+Here is a list of some of the speed bout companies:

 These bouts are usually smaller and faster than big catamarans.
 The journey might take as little as 15 minutes and the sailing experience might be more intense than in bigger bouts.

 There are also different ways to go to Tabarca Island.
 For example, there are companies renting bouts for people with sailing licences or organising trips to Tabarca on a jet ski or sailing bouts.
 Another option is joining an organised trip with the restaurant included in the price or snorkelling or swimming.

 Tabarca is a beautiful island with a lot of history and heritage.
 There are several old buildings and places that are worth visiting.
 Some are on land and other places are in the water to enjoy in summer.

 In Tabarca there is a beach filled with hold sand.
 Just as in Alicante mainland (remember Tabarca is a neighbourhood of Alicante) the city hall maintains it clean and safe.

-The beach has all services you would expect, such as lifeguards, public toilets, cleaning services, hammock rental, etc.
+The beach has all the services you would expect, such as lifeguards, public toilets, cleaning services, hammock rentals, etc.

 But the official beach is not the only place where you can go swimming.
 The island has several coves and rocky corners where to go for a swim and snorkelling.
 One famous is the cove Birros i la Guàrdia.
 It is beautiful, good for snorkelling and directed at the open sea.